karlospn/mytechramblings-site-source-code/content/posts/an-opinionated-list-of-tips-for-building-a-dotnet-8-template.md

 # **Add your own .editorconfig file**

 You should include an ``.editorconfig`` file in all your .NET templates.
 It will enable you to uphold a consistent coding style across all your applications.

-The same thing can be said if you have some custom Roslyn Analyzers.
-Just install them into all your .NET templates.
+(The same thing can be said if you have some custom Roslyn Analyzers).

 Nothing more to say in here.

-# **Prefer controller-base APIs over minimal APIs**
+# **Prefer controller-based APIs over minimal APIs**

 This might be a little bit controversial, but when building a .NET API template you don't know the complexity of the resulting application, and controller-based APIs are by default easier to scale than minimal APIs.